senenf/turing.challenge/README.md

 The app is a `FastAPI` application containerized in a Docker image.
 The `detection` endpoint exposes a YOLO v9-e focused on two classes: human and car.

-Start by building the docker.
+Start by building the docker (requires Docker Desktop for Windows)
 ````
 docker build -t yolov9-detector .
 ````